yaoyao-liu/class-incremental-learning/README.md

 ### News

-- We update the code for [Adaptive Aggregation Networks](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks), which achieve SOTA performance on class-incremental learning tasks.
+- We update the code for [Adaptive Aggregation Networks](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks) (CVPR 2021), which achieve SOTA performance on class-incremental learning tasks.
 Detailed comments are added for most of the functions and classes.
 We recommend you try it.

 ### Papers